Davydov-Yetter cohomology and relative homological algebra: Introduction

 \item In \S \ref{sectionSmallQuantumGroupH2}, we apply our reformulation of the groups $\Ext_{D(H),H}$ for factorizable Hopf algebras and results from \cite{FGST} to prove in a few lines that $H^2_{\mathrm{DY}}\bigl(u_q(\mathfrak{sl}_2)\text{-}\mathrm{mod}\bigr) = 0$, where $u_q(\mathfrak{sl}_2)$ is the small quantum group at a root of unity $q \in \mathbb{C}$ of odd order.
 For the case $q^3 = 1$ we also calculate $H^3_{\mathrm{DY}}(u_q(\mathfrak{sl}_2)\text{-}\mathrm{mod}) \cong \mathbb{C}$ using the same strategy as for $\bar U_{\mathbf{i}}$. \end{itemize}

 The paper is organized as follows.
 In \S \ref{sectionRelativeHomAlg} we review the main facts of relative homological algebra, provide some results on relatively projective covers and observe that relative Ext groups are isomorphic to comonad cohomology.
 In \S \ref{sectionMonoidalResolventPairs} we give the special properties of relative Ext groups associated to a monoidal adjunction which allow us to derive a dimension formula for these groups in terms of relatively projective covers (see Corollary \ref{CoroDimExtWithHom}).
 In \S \ref{sectionAdjunctionCentralizerFunctor} we collect facts about the adjunction $\mathcal{Z}(F) \leftrightarrows \mathcal{D}$ while \S\S \ref{sectionRelationDYCohomology}--\ref{subsectionLongExactSequenceDYCohom} contain the main results of this paper on DY cohomology.
-In \S \ref{sectionFinDimHopfAlgebras} we specialize our results to the case of the identity functor on $H\text{-}\mathrm{mod}$ where $H$ is a finite-dimensional Hopf algebra over an algebraically closed field; moreover we give a method to construct explicit DY cocycles in this case and provide further results for factorizable Hopf algebras in \S \ref{sectionFactoHopfAlg}.
+In \S \ref{sectionFinDimHopfAlgebras} we specialize our results to the case of the identity functor on $H\text{-}\mathrm{mod}$ where $H$ is a finite-dimensional Hopf algebra; moreover we give a method to construct explicit DY cocycles in this case and provide further results for factorizable Hopf algebras in \S \ref{sectionFactoHopfAlg}.
 In \S\ref{sectionExamples} we apply the results of \S\ref{sectionFinDimHopfAlgebras} to a series of examples mentioned above.

 \textbf{Acknowledgments.} We thank P. Etingof for correspondence and T. D\'ecoppet for pointing out a gap in the first version of Proposition \ref{propATensBrelB}.
+We also thank the anonymous referee for careful reading and valuable comments.
 M.F. and C.S. are partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2121 “Quantum Universe”- 390833306.
 The work of A.M.G. was supported by the CNRS, and partially by the ANR grant JCJC ANR-18-CE40-0001 and the RSF Grant No.\ 20-61-46005.
 A.M.G. is also grateful to Hamburg University for its kind hospitality in 2021 and 2022.